zaironjacobs/get-gecko-driver/README.md

 ```
 --help                      Show help.

---latest-version            Print the latest release version.
+--latest-version            Print the latest version.

---latest-urls               Print the latest release urls for all platforms.
+--latest-urls               Print the latest version urls for all platforms.

---release-url               Print the url of a release.
+--version-url               Print the version url.

---latest-url                Print the latest release url.
+--latest-url                Print the latest version url.

---download-latest           Download the latest release.
+--download-latest           Download the latest version.

---download-release          Download a specific release.
+--download-version          Download a specific version.

 --extract                   Extract the compressed driver file.